I offer different levels of editing services for web pages, newsletters, magazines, journals, supplements, conference abstracts and more.

 - correcting or querying general information that should be checked for accuracy

-Note that “copy editing” is often loosely used to include stylistic editing, structural editing, fact-checking, or proofreading.
+Note that this term is often loosely used to include stylistic or structural editing, fact-checking, or proofreading.
 Editors Canada uses it only as defined above.

 Examining material after layout or in its final format to correct errors in textual and visual elements.
 The material may be read in isolation or against a previous version.
 Note that proofreading is checking a work after editing; it is not a substitute for editing.
 It includes checking for: